Tetralogy Of Fallot In Children

 - Your child has a fever.

-- You have questions or concerns about your child's TOF, medicines, or his treatments.
+- You have questions or concerns about your child's condition or care.

-- Your child has trouble breathing all of a sudden.
+- Your child has a seizure.

 - Your child's lips or fingernails are blue or white in color.